LEARNAcademy/syllabus/javascript/classes.md

 }
 ```

 - Write the code that makes a black coffee.
+Then write the code that outputs the coffee's profile.

 - Write the code that makes a coffee with 1 cream and 2 sugars.

-- Write the code that makes a coffee with 2 sugars.
 Then write the code that outputs the coffee's profile.

 2. Latte Maker

-- Write a Latte class that receives a flavor, a milk type and a number of shots.
+- Write a Latte class that takes a flavor, a milk type and a number of shots.

 - Write a method for your Latte class that outputs the latte's profile.